themarchoffolly/pushme-pullyou/PITCHME.md

 ### aws-gateway-executor

 - A lightweight, fluent Java library
-- For calling APIs exposed by the Amazon Web Service API Gateway
+- For calling APIs on the Amazon Web Service API Gateway
 - Into any application running on the JVM
 - Defines <span style="color:gray">AWSTask</span> and <span style="color:gray">AWSResult</span>